 Luckily there are some very good marine speakers and wakeboard tower speakers that are designed specifically for your watery escapades.
 These speakers must not only be durable enough to withstand the elements, but also loud enough so they are not drowned out by the sound of the boat or other noises.

-With marine speakers, bigger is not always better as some people simply want some background music and don’t plan on holding any parties.
+With marine speakers, bigger is not always better as some people simply want background music and don’t plan on holding any parties.
 This means that there are actually a few very affordable marine speakers that offer plenty of value for money.

 Our Selection of the 5 Best Marine Speakers: